 A: There are two possibilities.
 If you test positive and you feel well or do not have severe breathing problems, you’ll go home, with the understanding that you should stay away from everybody.
 You’ll treat your symptoms with fluids, rest, and sleep.

 If you do go to the hospital because you’re not breathing well, the hospital will give you oxygen.
 (Again, having a pulse oximeter will help you decide if you need to go to the hospital).
 Hopefully, that will help you through the peak of the infection until your body is able to fight it off.

 Q: Should I stay away from NSAID medicines if I test positive?
 What about steroids for asthma?

 A: There are some reports from France that suggest if a person gets a fever from COVID-19, they shouldn’t use a non-steroidal anti-inflammatory medicine (NSAID) like ibuprofen (Advil).
 This may be because the anti-inflammatory property of these drugs may lower the body’s ability to fight off the virus.
 Acetaminophen (Tylenol) is a fine alternative.
 If you take steroids for asthma and test positive for the virus, ask your pulmonologist if you should continue taking them.

 Q: What about vitamins and supplements to ward off or treat the virus?

 A: The internet is full of possible solutions.
 Some are harmless.
 Some people talk about taking vitamin D as being protective.
 Taking 1,000 units of vitamin D a day is probably not a bad idea.
 It won’t hurt and may help.

 As far as we know, vitamin C does not help, but it won’t harm you in regular doses.
-The same applies for elderberry extract.
+Same applies for elderberry extract.